-RECTIONS EXPLANATION Describe your methods, strategy, and timeline in each of the following: 1. contacting and educating farmers about the project 2. conducting farm needs assessments In order to qualify for a grant, you were required to pass Filter question 5 in Part I F. By passing this question, you certified that you have a loca NR 151 implementation program.
-2. Conducting familiteeds assessments and status reviews for performance standards and prohibitions 3. timing and coordinating technical and financial assistance within the project period 4. making interim progress assessments 5. tracking and reporting progress 6. identifying problems and making any needed adjustments Part A of question 5 in Part I F asks for additional details on how you intend to apply that strategy in the project area.
+Describe your methods, strategy, and timeline in each of the following:

+- contacting and educating farmers about the project - 2. conducting farm needs assessments and status reviews for performance standards and prohibitions - 3. timing and coordinating technical and financial assistance within the project period - 4. making interim progress assessments - 5. tracking and reporting progress - 6. identifying problems and making any needed adjustments

+To qualify for a grant, you were required to pass Filter question 5 in Part I F. By passing this question, you certified that you have a local NR 151 implementation program.

+Part A of question 5 in Part I F asks for additional details on how you intend to apply that strategy in the project area.
 Projects that have already targeted specific farms and be very specific about the implementation strategy will score highest.
 Even if your project is more loosely realized, you should be able to present a basic strategy you intend to follow.
 Any applicant awarded a grant for a Large-Scale Project will be required to conduct NR 151 implementation activities in the project area.

 The Large-Scale Project funded under this grant program will require an intensive, well-planned effort that is coordinated with other funding sources and technical services.
-The relatively short project period (3-4 years) will require focused project management so that progress can be tracked, problems identified, and adjustments made.
+The relatively short project period (three to four years) will require focused project management so that progress can be tracked, problems identified, and adjustments made.
 This question explores how you intend to keep track of project progress and to identify and make needed adjustments.

 Include progress reporting and contacts with your local DNR Nonpoint Source Coordinator.